 Does Polymarket's CFTC-regulated status help with tax treatment?

 Polymarket is not CFTC-regulated in the same way Kalshi is.
-Polymarket is a DeFi platform based in the Bahamas with no explicit CFTC authorization.
+Polymarket International is a DeFi platform operated by Adventure One QSS, a Panama corporation incorporated October 15, 2021 (the parent entity Blockratize, Inc. is a Delaware corporation headquartered in New York City per CFTC Docket 22-09).
+The platform has no explicit CFTC authorization.
 The Section 1256 argument is significantly weaker for Polymarket trades.
 Approach 2 (gambling) or Approach 3 (ordinary income) is more defensible for Polymarket.

 How does NJ tax prediction market income?